colemanw/webform_civicrm/README.txt

 This module gives approximately the same functionality as core CiviCRM profiles for the state field of an address:
 - If you enable both state and country fields for an address, the state list will dynamically update based on the chosen country.
-- If you enable a state field but not a country field for an address, only states from your site's default country will be shown (note that this differs slightly from core profile behavior in that only states from your default country will show).
+- If you enable a state field but not a country field for an address, only states from your site's default country will be shown.
 - If the end-user has scripts disabled, the dynamic state list will degrade to a simple textbox where they may enter the abbreviation.
-This is why state fields appear as textfield form components.
+This is why the Webform Components tab shows them as textfields.

 - None of the above applies to custom fields.
-Custom fields of type state/province will be a non-js dropdown list of all "Available states and provinces" you have enabled in CiviCRM's localization settings.
+Custom fields of type state/province will be a non-dynamic dropdown list of all "Available states and provinces" you have enabled in CiviCRM's localization settings.
 This is exact same behavior as on CiviCRM profiles.

 USING SPECIAL LINKS IN CIVIMAIL

 CiviMail has the ability to generate links that have a unique "key" for each person it sends a message to.
 This module can read those keys and automatically pre-fill the webform for people who follow that link.
 Your constituents will thank you for not making them fill out their name, address, etc when you already know it.
-To send out personalized links to your form in CiviMail, simply copy and paste the provided url on the CiviCRM tab of your webform into your CiviMail message.
+To send out personalized links to your form in CiviMail, simply copy and paste the url provided under "Additional Options" on the CiviCRM tab of your webform into your CiviMail message.
 It will look similar to this:

 http://example.org/myform?cid1={contact.contact_id}&{contact.checksum}